English for Speakers of Other Languages (ESOL)

 0 credits, Fall/Winter/Spring/Summer

-New students in the ESOL program receive information about classes offered, departmental and college policies, college services available, campus facilities, student responsibilities, and community resources.
+New students in the ESOL program receive information about classes offered, departmental and college policies, college services available, campus facilities, accessing student portal and email, student responsibilities, and community resources.
 Students are tested to determine their language levels and class placement.
+Students select courses with a faculty advisor.
+This course is used administratively to identify new students in the ESOL department.
 Required: Student Petition.

 ESOL-083 Educational Planning for Returning Students